-Here I put together a list of those questions that were most commonly or frequently asked in order for it to be a resource that people can use in order to better plan their next trip to Costa Rica and avoid and issues when on vacation:
+Here I put together a list of those questions that were most commonly or frequently asked about Costa Rica Travel in order for it to be a resource that people can use in order to better plan their vacation/

 We are planning to visit the Osa Peninsula, specifically Lapa Rios in Mid-October this year.
 I was wondering what the weather would be like for hikes, snorkeling, and other explorations.
 I would expect it would be on the muddy side, but was trying to plan on what clothing to bring along.

 You should be prepared for mud and the seasonal rains.
 Therefore you should pack lite quick drying clothes with enough changes so that if you went out in the morning and afternoon you could go a few days before rotating your laundry.